 Our employees are critical to our business success, and the group continues to invest in their learning and development to maximise business performance, employee morale and employee empowerment.

-On behalf of the Board of Directors of the company, I thank all of our employees for their continued efforts towards the results achieved during the year.
+On behalf of the company's Board of Directors, I thank our valued employees for their continued efforts towards the results achieved during the year.